rawat3762/Label-Encoder-ML/README.md

 ## 📌 Description

-A simple Python project demonstrating Label Encoding on categorical data using scikit-learn.
+A simple machine learning project demonstrating Label Encoding on categorical data using scikit-learn.

 ---